 All workshops are free of charge - limited to 20 participants each

-In this workshop poets/translators will work on the translation of two poems/songs by a mystic Rajasthani poet Mirabai (1498-1556).
-Mirabai was a poet, singer and dancer and a devotee of Hindu god Krishna.
+In this workshop poets/translators will work on the translation of two poems/songs by a mystic Rajasthani poet Meerabai (1498-1556).
+Meerabai was a poet, singer and dancer and a devotee of Hindu god Krishna.
 She is revered as one of the prominent voices of the Bhakti Movement: a movement of religious reformation which valued personal engagement with deities more than the traditional ritualistic practices.

 Each poet/translator will have access to three documents: the original poem in Rajasthani; a line-by-line English paraphrase; and an audio recording of the songs in Rajasthani.
 In his brief introduction Subhash Jaireth will provide, biographical, historical and cultural contexts with which the poems were written.

 Find Subhash's book Rain Clouds: Love songs of Meerabai here:

 The Luminous Familiar: